falkr/ttm4175/pages/prep-networking-1-2020.md

 Focusing on IP addresses, and to prepare for the lecture's quiz, you need to **read from section 1.1 to 1.2.1 of the book (from page 30 to page 39)**.
 If you already read the first chapter you can check the additional materials below.

+:aside: This will also be included in the RAT, don't ignore it!

+## Setting up a second VM

+In the upcoming networking labs\. we will use another VM, this time using the [Ubuntu](https://ubuntu.com/) Linux distro.

+This VM is more complex and has additional software installed, which means you'll need more disk space to import it.
+Please make sure you have **at least 20GB** of free disk space for working with this VM.

+:tip:
+This same virtual machine is going to be used in TTM4200, next semester.
+If you keep it you'll save some time later!

+Another tip, my laptop is a bit old and has limited disk space.
+I use an external SSD disk drive to keep my VMs.

+It's also important that you download the VM image [here](TODO).

+Finally, if you wish, you can start importing the downloaded image.
+The password is "ttm4200" (don't forget to change it!).

 # Additional materials